ebemunk/blog/content/post/2018-09-01-lost-text-mining.md

 <!-- prettier-ignore -->
 [^tone-analyzer-science]: https://console.bluemix.net/docs/services/tone-analyzer/science.html#the-science-behind-the-service

 The graph below shows the tones detected in each scene.
-Color-coded segments show that the tone was detected, while the opacity indicates
+Color-coded segments show that the tone was detected, while the opacity indicates the confidence of the tone being present.

-You can hover over the legend on the chart below to learn more about the different tones.

-The graph below is similar to the one above, but in this case, I've analyzed every scene in the show.
-The colors correspond to the different tones detected in that scene.
-The opacity highlights the confidence of the tone being present.
 You can show/hide specific tones by clicking on the legend, so I hope you take some time to play around.

 <!-- prettier-ignore -->
 [^tone-analyzer]: https://console.bluemix.net/docs/services/tone-analyzer/using-tone.html#using-the-general-purpose-endpoint